SNAP Benefits in North Dakota: How to Apply and Qualify

 Expedited SNAP (Emergency Service)

 This service provides benefits within seven days if you have very low income.
-You may qualify if your monthly income is under $150, you are a destitute farm-worker, or your income is less than your housing costs.
+You may qualify if your monthly income is under $150 or your income is less than your housing costs.
+Apply using the regular SNAP application.

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-SNAP Replacement Benefits For Food Lost In A Disaster
+SNAP Replacement Benefits for Food Lost in a Disaster

 NDWORKS – SNAP Employment & Training